Lingo (Dutch game show): Lingo Bingo Show

-A special alternative on Lingo which was transmitted on Nederland 1 is the Lingo Bingo Show, presented by Lucille Werner.
+A special alternative to Lingo which was transmitted on Nederland 1 is the Lingo Bingo Show, presented by Lucille Werner.
 Here, four teams consisting of Dutch celebrities play against each other.

 Similarly to ordinary Lingo, these teams must correctly guess words and then draw balls.
 The main difference is that the ball barge has five different colors of balls with the characters B, I, N, G, and O written on them in place of numbers.
 Every team must try to draw one ball of each color and draw so that the word BINGO is formed.
 If they draw a blank ball, they lose their turn.
 At the same time, the home viewers can win prizes based on the traditional game of bingo.

 The final is played between the two best teams.
 Both teams get 2.5 minutes to correctly guess as many words as possible, and both teams guess the same set of words.
 The second team, therefore, is isolated in a soundproof booth while the first team is taking their turn.

 In some episodes, François Boulangé acted as judge and word authority, and frequently interacted with host Lucille Werner.

 History

-The show aired daily starting in 1989 on VARA, one of the Netherlands' public television channels.
-It was presented by Robert ten Brink and François Boulangé.
+Starting in 1989, the show aired weekly, later daily on one of the Netherlands' public television channels, broadcast by VARA.
+It was presented by Robert ten Brink and later by François Boulangé.

 In 2000, Lingo was taken over by TROS and serious changes were carried out.
 The duration of the programme was shortened and the Nationale Postcode Loterij (National Postcode Lottery) started publishing the 'Postcode Lingo' lottery results.
 By both modifying the play time and significantly reducing the number of words, the points and therefore the prize money that teams could win diminished.
 The rules of the show had also changed, particularly the final round (as previously discussed).
 Also, Nance became the new host and Michiel Eijsbouts became the new jury.

 With Nance's transition from TROS to SBS in September 2005, a new host took over: Lucille Werner, who had previously hosted Get The Picture and Michiel Eijsbouts (the jury) was replaced by JP (Jan Peter Pellemans).
 On July 30, 2014, it was announced that Lingo would stop producing new episodes starting in September 2014 due to declining ratings.
-The final episode aired on October 2, 2014.
+The last episode on public television aired on October 2, 2014.

-The show returned on August 26, 2019 on the commercial channel SBS6 with Jan Versteegh as the new host.
+The show returned on August 26, 2019, on the commercial channel SBS6 with Jan Versteegh as the new host.
+In 2022, the show was transferred to commercial channel Net5.
+The final episode was aired on June 9, 2023.

-The hosts of the show from pilot to present include:
+The hosts of the show included: